jackyzha0/jackyzha0.github.io/content/thoughts/a-new-darpa.md

 Limitations of private companies and startups
 - You spend less than what you make (for sake of profit)
 - Trade-off between intellectually interesting and profitable (? debatable but generally true)
+- Not as much funding of [public goods](thoughts/public-goods.md).
+Arguably, "predicting future public goods is as important a social function as predicting future private goods"

 Can we move away from depending completely on only one of
 1. Government funding